LostImbecile/DB-Legends-Sound-Extraction-Tool/README.md

 - The tool is filename sensitive and will redownload/re-extract any files with changed names.
 - Some later processes require full CPU usage, mainly conversion with ffmpeg as your antivirus will be very active.
 - Works on Windows and possibly on Linux.
-- I recommend turning off anything you don't need in the settings, I made the tool work as thorough as possible but had little time to tweak it, so it can be inefficient.
+- I recommend turning off anything you don't need in the settings, I made the tool work as thorough as possible but had little time to tweak it, so it can be inefficient, and you may feel that, as indexing relies on your storage response time.
+- Older tools are in the other branches, if you want them go there.
 - For any issues or if it fails contact me on Discord: `lostimbecile`

 ---

 **Links:**